 These sensors are used to monitor pressure pulsations in gas turbine combustors and form part of a closed-loop control system that adjusts combustion under metastable (very lean) conditions to achieve extremely low emissions.
 They must endure very high temperatures (up to 650° C) and use integral, mineral insulated (MI) cable to exit the high-temperature environment before transitioning to soft-line cable for connection to the companion signal conditioner (IPC707).

 Consistent with our culture and heritage of innovation, we are today developing a next-generation portfolio of dynamic pressure sensors that utilise optical technology, resulting in extended frequency response for even better combustion control.
-You can learn more here and here as well as register to receive periodic updates as this exciting technology nears commercial release.
+You can register to receive periodic updates as this exciting technology nears commercial release.

-These sensors are used for gas turbine bearing temperatures as well as other machinery-related temperatures such as generator winding temperatures, lube oil temperatures, and relevant process temperatures. vibro-meter monitoring systems are designed to be universally compatible with a very broad range of third-party RTDs and thermocouples including:
+Used primarily for gas turbine bearing temperatures as well as other machinery-related temperatures such as generator winding temperatures, lube oil temperatures, and relevant process temperatures.

 Our “one card does it all” approach revolutionised the industry more than two decades ago and our 2nd generation of this popular platform provides new levels of value, power, cyber security, and flexibility.